miekg/learninggo/preface.md

 The [source of this book](github.com/miekg/learninggo) is written in [mmark](github.com/miekg/mmark) and is converted from the [original latex source](github.com/miekg/gobook).

-"Learning Go" has been translated into:

-* Chinese, by Xing Xing, 这里是中文译本: <http://www.mikespook.com/learning-go/>

 *All example code used in this book is hereby put in the public domain.*

 > This work is licensed under the Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To